Order Matching

 - Market — immediate-or-cancel (IOC).
 Specifies a

 max_slippagerelative to the oracle price.
-Any unfilled remainder after matching is discarded (unless nothing filled at all, which is an error). - Limit — good-till-cancelled (GTC).
-Specifies a
+Any unfilled remainder after matching is discarded (unless nothing filled at all, which is an error). - Limit — specifies a

 Resting orders on the book are stored as: